 This is the story of an adventure across countries, continents and cultures, enriched by the spirit of Amateur Radio.
 OZ1AA is cycling 50000 km around the world, and meeting Hams along the way.

-I’m currently in Ecuador and will be QRV as HD2A in the CQWW CW contest.
+I’m currently in Ecuador and QRV as HC2OZT.
 See you on the bands!

 A few photos from the HD2A station uploaded here